dotlang/language/README.md

 4. `@`: returns type-id of a named or primitive type as an integer number, or a union variable (Example 1).
 5. `{}`: To cast from named to unnamed type you can use: `Type{value}` notation (Example 2).
 6. `{}`: To cast from variable to a union-type (Example 3).
 7. ` . `: Chaining opertor (Note to the spaces around the dot). `X .
-F(_)` will be translated to `F(X)` function call. right side of dot must be either a closure with expected inputs or a tuple with underscores for substitition.
-If right-side expects a single input but left side is a tuple with multiple items, it will be treated as a tuple for the single input of the function (Example 7) but if function expects multiple inputs they will be extracted from left side (Example 6).
+F(_)` will be translated to `F(X)` function call. right side of dot must be either a closure with expected inputs or a struct with underscores for substitition, a map or an array.
+If right-side expects a single input but left side is a struct with multiple items, it will be treated as a struct for the single input of the function (Example 7) but if function expects multiple inputs they will be extracted from left side (Example 6).
-8. You can also pass a single argument to right side of the chain by using non-tuple value.
+8. You can also pass a single argument to right side of the chain by using non-struct value.
 9. You can use chain operator with custom functions as a monadic processing operator.
 For example you can streamline calling mutiple error-prone functions without checking for error on each call (Example 9 and 10).
 10. Name of a function without `()` creates a lambda with appropriate inputs (Example 12 and 13).